RJPearson94/terraform-provider-twilio/docs/resources/conversations_service_configuration.md

 - `default_chat_service_role_sid` - (Optional) The default role to assign users when they are added to the service
 - `default_conversation_creator_role_sid` - (Optional) The default role to assign creator users when they join a new conversation
 - `default_conversation_role_sid` - (Optional) The default role to assign users when they join a new conversation
-- `reachability_enabled` - (Optional) Whether Programmable Chat's reachability indicator is enabled or not
+- `reachability_enabled` - (Optional) Whether Programmable Chat's reachability indicator is enabled or not.
+The default value is `false`

 ## Attributes Reference